Want to go global with your business? Multi-currency billing is your ticket to international success. Here’s what you need to know:

 - You’ll stand out.
 Not everyone offers this.
 Be the one who does.

 - Customers feel at home.
-Familiar currency symbols = happy shoppers.
+Familiar currency symbols mean fewer second thoughts.

 Local Payment Methods